superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ---
 ## Vector Embeddings, just for specialists?

-Let's say you want to create an intuitive app for comparing vector embeddings of some content.
+Let's say you want to build an app that assesses the similarity of content using vector embeddings.
 You know a little about what you'll need: first, obviously, a way of creating vector embeddings, maybe also some retrieval augmented generation.
 But how do you operationalize your idea into a real-world application?
 Don't you require a substantial hardware setup or expensive cloud APIs?
 Even if you had the requisite backend resources, who's going to develop and configure them?
 Don't you also need highly specialized machine learning engineers or data scientists even to get started?
+Don't you need to at least know Python?

 Happily, the answer to all of these concerns is No.

-You don't require high-end equipment, powerful GPUs, or ML and data science experts.
+You _don't_ require high-end equipment, or powerful GPUs.
+You _don't_ need ML and data science experts.
 Thanks to pre-trained machine learning models, you can create an intuitive component that creates and compares vector embeddings right within your browser, on a local machine, tailored to your data.
-You also don't need library installations or complex configurations for end-users.
-And you can start immediately.
+You also _don't_ need library installations or complex configurations for end-users.
+You can start immediately.
+And you _don't_ need Python; you can do it directly in Typescript.

-The following tutorial in creating a small-scale AI application demonstrates just how straightforward and efficient the process can be in a specific instance.
-But it's also more generally an illustration of how you can operationalize vector embeddings for practical use cases.
+The following tutorial in creating a small-scale AI application demonstrates just how straightforward and efficient the process can be.
+Though our component is a very specific use case, you can apply its basic approach to operationalizing vector embeddings to achieve all kinds of practial applications.

 Intrigued?
 Ready to start building?

-## Let's build an user-friendly app that compares vector embeddings!
+## An app that generates, compares, and visualizes vector embeddings in your browser!

-Our component is an intuitive component for assessing vector embeddings similarity that you can build right within your web browser, and tailored to your data.
-It produces and visualizes sentence embeddings in a user-friendly interface.
+Our component takes input content, produces vector embeddings from it, assesses its parts - in our case, sentences - and provides a user-friendly visual display of the results.
+And you can build it right within your web browser.

-We will take a user input text, split it into sentences, and derive vector embeddings for each sentence using TensorFlow.js.
-To assess the quality of our embeddings, we will generate a similarity matrix mapping the similarity between all our vector pairs as as a colorful heatmap.
+In our tutorial, we will take a user input text, split it into sentences, and derive vector embeddings for each sentence using TensorFlow.js.
+To assess the quality of our embeddings, we will generate a similarity matrix mapping the distance between vector pairs all together as a colorful heatmap.
 Our component enables this by managing all the necessary state and UI logic.

-Let's take a closer look at the parts of our component.
+Let's take a closer look at the our component's parts.

 ## Specific parts of our application